hodyroff/scs-training/Virtualization/Perf-Compl-Monitoring.md

     - Was written as bash script using openstack CLI
     - Runs many iterations to expose issue
 * It has long outgrown its initial purpose
-    - Lots of options to make deployemnt scenario more complex to trigger more exotic issues (that have been observed in real clouds though)
+    - Lots of options to make deployment scenario more complex to trigger more exotic issues (that have been observed in real clouds though)
     - Records timing of commands and thus measures control plane performance
     - Has three minimal benchmarks (CPU, Net, Disk) to also record user performance